-In this section we will use holography to derive the effective action for the order parameter from first principles.
+In this section we will use holography to derive the effective potential for the order parameter from first principles.
 We will then compare the results from this effective description to the microscopic ones.

 To connect the previous discussion to our holographic model, let us consider a fixed temperature $T$ and a fixed coupling $\fs$.
 This selects gravity solutions with a fixed value of the ratio $\fs/T$ as the duals of saddle points of the QFT for which the source vanishes, $J(x)=0$.
 The free energy of these saddle points can be found by drawing a vertical line in Fig.~\ref{fig:free_energy} at the corresponding value of $\fs/T$.
 Changing the temperature modifies the value of $\fs/T$ that defines the sourceless saddle points, causing the vertical line to shift horizontally in the figure.
 Once these reference points are identified, we can consider solutions with a non-zero constant source $J(x)=J$, which will be those for which the leading order coefficient of the scalar field, see Eq.~\eqref{UVexp_alt}, is the sum of the coupling and the source, $\source=\fs + J$.